yuyanhe0202/ds1_final_project/README.md

 This folder contains all `.png` figures produced in the analysis:

--  `importance_lasso.png`: Plot used for checking variable importance of Lasso classification model.
 -  `importance_rf.png`: Plot used for checking variable importance of Random Forest regression model.
 -  `importance_rf_age.png`: Plot used for checking variable importance of final Random Forest regression model by age group and variable category.
 -  `china_gdp.png`: Plot of China GDP using GIS package